 Advent markets have filled the squares of European cathedrals for hundreds of years.
 Many are vast seas of stalls with thousands of Christmas lights glowing in the cold night air.
 Created as a place for residents to stock up on winter supplies, Christmas markets have transformed into seasonal celebrations with artisans from around the world and vendors selling hot, hearty, holiday food, and drinks.

-Brussels, Copenhagen, Nuremberg, Prague, Rome, Salzburg, Strasbourg (the oldest market in France at 445 years), Vienna, (and more!) all host Christmas markets right out of a storybook.
+Brussels, Copenhagen, Nuremberg, Prague, Rome, Salzburg, Strasbourg, Paris, Vienna, (and more!) all host Christmas markets right out of a storybook.
 Visit one, and you’ll find handmade gifts, music, nativity plays, and perhaps even an ice rink, Ferris wheels, or four-ton fruitcake (Dresden).

 A fun way to experience several Christmas markets is with a river cruise.
 Most major river cruise lines offer a Christmas market itinerary with trips like “Rhine Holiday Market” or “Christmas on the Danube.”
 Many holiday cruises start sailing in November, but the best experience is during the four weeks of Advent (December) and the first week of January.
 Christmas cruises are hugely popular, so it pays to plan early to get the desired destination.